amrita001/Calendar/README.md

-# Calendar
+# Calendar_using_JS

-A simple dynamic calendar using HTML, CSS and JS.
+A simple Calendar using HTML, CSS and Javascript.

+This dynamic calendar is purely based on Javascript.
+Using the previous and next buttons, we can view any month of any year.
+The current date is marked by #00917C background colour.